 There is no easy answer to this self imposed rhetorical question.
 If an easy answer existed, I would have to qualify it by saying that not enough was done to invoke and assist the patient’s natural healing intelligence.
 The Divine Healing Intelligence (DHI), which makes our lives possible, is always silently at play inside of our being to assist the healing and evolution of the 4 aspects of our lives…body, mind, emotion, and spirit.
 The DHI is the inner physician and healer.

 When we, as health care consumers and health care providers, gain more development in our cultural and spiritual evolution then we will begin to understand and more fully embrace the DHI principle.
 This will enable new paradigms of healing at individual and larger social levels as technology begins to align, investigate, and develop tools and applications to further the movement.
 We will move forward as a human race, saving humanity and our planet.
-The DHI principle of holism extends into ecological healing of our planet as well.
+The DHI principle of holism extends into the ecological healing of our planet as well.
+Earth will heal itself if we quit soiling it.

-We have become a society which is enamored of and entangled with an unbelievable array of chaos inducers: electromagnetic field effects, GMO’s and glyphosates in our food supply, over 100,000 xenobiotic chemicals in use (a number which increases at the rate of about 5000 per year now, and only a handful of them extensively studied for their toxicity effect), the speed and compression of modern day urban lifestyles, overwrought consumerism, and many other complex lifestyle et ceteras which disconnect us from nature and spirit.
+We have become a society which is enamored of and entangled with an unbelievable array of chaos inducers: electromagnetic field effects, GMO’s and glyphosates in our food supply, over 80,000 xenobiotic chemicals in use (a number said increase at the rate of several thousand per year now, and only a handful of them extensively studied for their toxicity effect), the speed and compression of modern day urban lifestyles, overwrought consumerism, and many other complex lifestyle et ceteras which disconnect us from nature and spirit.

 The oncology industry is currently one of medicine’s most lucrative specialties.
 This fact is more than just a commonly observed paradox, which is a muted way of describing the issue….it is an example of a sort of cancer in the medical industry itself.
 Sadly, so-called “chemotherapy” only makes cancer stem cells more resistant.
-(Oncologists will never mention this biological fact.)
-This is why chemoRx has such a high failure rate.
+Oncologists will never mention this biological fact.
+This is one important reason why chemoRx has such a high failure rate.

 That oncologists are in the upper echelon of medical industry income earners is a challenging consideration at the moral and ethical level.
-Good hearted and conscious oncologists are probably caught inside of a significant cognitive dissonance about the paradox and irony of the toxic treatments they offer which fail so often, maim so many, but make them so much monetary income.
+Good hearted and conscious oncologists are probably caught inside of a significant cognitive dissonance about the paradox and irony of the toxic treatments they offer which fail so often, cause so many to suffer, but make them so much monetary income.

 No substantive progress has been made in “the war on cancer” which was introduced by the Nixon administration in 1971.
 At the time of Nixon’s imperial mandate the rate of cancer was 1 in 30 people.
 Now the rate of cancer in our society is 1 in 3 people.
 As the oncology industry, Big Pharma, and the insurance industry have profited from the suffering, the cancer rates and the mortality rates for the major cancers are not improving in any meaningful sense.
-In fact, the rates are, quite obviously, going up.
+In fact, the rates are quite obviously going up in a parabolic fashion.

 It is laughable, and pathetically so, when I counsel clients on nutrition to use during their extraordinarily toxic chemotherapy regimens, only to have the oncologist and their staff tell the patient that such nutrients and antioxidants will interfere with the chemoRx or the radiation Rx.
 In my experience, and in the experience of many other health practitioners, the use of supportive nutrition during cancer therapies serves well to enhance the effectiveness of the therapies as well as serving to mitigate the negative side effects of the therapies.

 Furthermore, there are no studies which support what the oncologists contend regarding the negative effects of micronutrient usage during cancer Rx.
-Their reflexive “standard-of-care-no-antioxidants-during-chemoRx” speaking is a recommendation which has not been substantiated in any clinical trial.
+Their reflexive “standard-of-care-no-antioxidants-during-chemoRx” mandate is a recommendation which has not been substantiated in any clinical trial.
 Well designed trials should be undertaken.
-I believe such trials would crack the prevailing treatment paradigms apart, and help shift cancer treatments into more merciful and effective modalities.
+I believe such trials would crack the prevailing treatment paradigms, and help shift cancer treatments into more merciful and effective modalities.
 Such a shift would reduce much suffering and improve outcomes.

 Micronutrient Therapy for Cancer